ENVIRONMENTAL DUE DILIGENCE

 - a thorough site inspection, including all building interiors as well as all exterior property and grounds.
 This site inspection would include a visual inspection of the presence of features such as fuel or chemical storage tanks, the presence of stained soils, site activities, etc.

 - completion of a Phase 1 Preliminary Risk Assessment (PRA) Report.

 Once a Phase I ESA is complete, Verde will issue a report summarising any concerns identified on the property and make recommendations about what actions, if any are needed to address these concerns.
 The findings of the Phase 1 ESA will determine if a Phase 2 Environmental Site Assessment (Phase 2 ESA) is required.

-The findings of the Phase I assessment will determine if additional (Phase II) investigations are required.
-This can include sampling of soils, groundwater and surface waters to establish the nature and extent of any environmental impact associated with the facility.
+involves more detailed subsurface investigations such as the installation of boreholes to collect soil samples, wells to test groundwater and surface water, air monitoring, contaminated land assessment to establish the nature and extent of any environmental impact associated with the facility.
 The data is used to identify the need for and extent of any remedial measures and the likely associated costs.

 Reduce the Risk of Losing Property Transaction Profit to Environmental Liabilities.

 As the commercial property market continues to prosper, with the latest JLL Irish Property Index reporting overall returns up by 13.1% in the past 12 months and capital values increasing by 7.6%, so has the demand for Environmental Due Diligence increased, as the risk of having the profit on a property transaction eaten up by environmental liabilities such as unforeseen pollution, illegal waste disposal, Japanese Knotweed and Asbestos is not worth taking.